I’ve lived most of my life giving shallow thanks.

 7 Ways to a Life of Thanksliving

 1.Gratitude for all God has done.
 We can thank God for salvation, provision, opportunities and open doors.
 We can thank him for answered prayer, the beauty of this world, our family and our health.
-But this isn’t the place to start and stop because there’s so much more.
+This list is endless, of course, because God is infinite.

 2. Gratitude for who God is.
 This helps us look past the gifts to the Giver.
 We can thank God that he is merciful, loving, gracious, patient, holy, just, sovereign, compassionate, forgiving, faithful.
 A friend has used A.W.
 Tozer’s book, The Knowledge of the Holy, as a guide to spend a day on each of God’s attributes.

 3. Gratitude for all the things that never happened.
-Thank Goodness he hasn’t given us everything we’ve so desperately asked him for.
+Thank Goodness God hasn’t given us everything we’ve asked him for.
 Only heaven will reveal all God kept from us.
 He’s hemmed us in, protected us from accidents, provided escape from temptations, directed us past detours and dangers, and kept us from all we deserve.

 4. Gratitude for all the things we cannot see.
 John Piper says, “God is always doing 10,000 things in your life, and you may be aware of three of them.”
 We see the wait while God sees perfect timing.
 We see the move while God sees the abundance that the move will bring.
 We see the obvious, while God sees every intentional detail.

 5. Gratitude in advance for what God will do.
 God’s faithfulness means we can thank him for all he promises, even in the unknown.
-Ten months ago, I found myself thanking him in advance.
-We’d gotten a Saturday morning call that what we thought was a golf injury was a lemon-sized tumor on Seth’s spine and we’d have to wait till Monday to see the neurosurgeon.
-Even in that unknowing, we thanked God that he was in control, his timing was perfect, he would guide us, sustain us and provide for us.
+Two years ago, a doctor called early Saturday morning to tell us what we thought was a golf injury was a lemon-sized tumor on my son’s spine.
+As we waited that weekend to get into a neurosurgeon, I thanked God in advance: he was in control, his timing was perfect, he would guide us, he would sustain us and he would provide for us in this.

 6. Gratitude for the blessings reserved in heaven.
 We tend to give thanks for our here and now but believers have an imperishable, undefiled inheritance waiting for us in heaven.
-Thank God he’s preparing a place for us.
-Thank God there won’t be tears, pain, disability, or fear.
-Thank him that to die will be gain, that we’ll have eternal peace and joy unimaginable, that we’ll dwell with him in love and finally know perfect holiness because of Jesus.
+God is preparing a place for us, there won’t be tears or pain or disability or fear.
+Our death will be gain, we’ll have eternal peace and joy unimaginable, we’ll dwell with God in love and we’ll finally know perfect holiness because of Jesus.